 Any Church community, if it thinks it can comfortably go its own way without creative concern and effective cooperation in helping the poor to live with dignity and reaching out to everyone, will also risk breaking down, however much it may talk about social issues or criticize governments.
 It will easily drift into a spiritual worldliness camouflaged by religious practices, unproductive meetings and empty talk.Pope Francis, Evangelii Gaudium

-Collectively, CSSV and our members support the bishops of Victoria and their parish communities within the Catholic Archdiocese of Melbourne, the Catholic Diocese of Sale, the Catholic Diocese of Sandhurst and the Catholic Diocese of Ballarat.
+Collectively, CSSV and our members support the bishops of Victoria and their parish communities across the Catholic Archdiocese of Melbourne, the Catholic Diocese of Sale, the Catholic Diocese of Sandhurst and the Catholic Diocese of Ballarat.
 Our Catholic community in Victoria includes 315 parishes and 1.2 million Catholics.
-Our aim is to encourage and support parish communities to be centres of service, compassion and welcome, for those in need.
+We aim to encourage and support parish communities to be centres of service, compassion and welcome, for those in need.

 We must teach more by example than by word.Saint Mary of the Cross MacKillop